Orange Order: Role in the partition of Ireland

+From the outset, the Orange Order was instrumental in the formation of a distinct Ulster unionism.
+In 1905, when the Ulster Unionist Council was established to bring together unionists in the north including, the Order was given 50 of 200 seats, It was a position within the constitution of the Ulster Unionist Party that the order was to maintain until voting to sever ties with the party in 2005.

-In 1912 the Third Home Rule Bill was introduced in the British House of Commons.
+In 1912, the Third Home Rule Bill was introduced in the House of Commons.
 However, its introduction would be delayed until 1914.
-The Orange Order, along with the British Conservative Party and unionists in general, were inflexible in opposing the Bill.
+The Orange Order, along with the British Conservative Party and unionists in general, were inflexible in opposing the bill.
 The Order helped to organise the 1912 Ulster Covenant – a pledge to oppose Home Rule which was signed by up to 500,000 people.
-In 1911 some Orangemen began to arm themselves and train as militias.
-In 1913 the Ulster Unionist Council decided to bring these groups under central control, creating the Ulster Volunteer Force, an Ulster-wide militia dedicated to resisting Home Rule.
+In 1911, some Orangemen began to arm themselves and train as militias.
+In 1913, the Ulster Unionist Council decided to bring these groups under central control, creating the Ulster Volunteer Force, an Ulster-wide militia dedicated to resisting Home Rule.
 There was a strong overlap between Orange Lodges and UVF units.
 A large shipment of rifles was imported from Germany to arm them in April 1914, in what became known as the Larne gun-running.

 However, the crisis was interrupted by the outbreak of the World War I in August 1914, which caused the Home Rule Bill to be suspended for the duration of the war.
 Many Orangemen served in the war with the 36th (Ulster) Division, suffering heavy losses, and commemorations of their sacrifice are still an important element of Orange ceremonies.

 The Fourth Home Rule Act was passed as the Government of Ireland Act 1920; the six northeastern counties of Ulster became Northern Ireland and the other twenty-six counties became Southern Ireland.
-This self-governing entity within the United Kingdom was confirmed in its status under the terms of the Anglo-Irish Treaty of 1921, and in its borders by the Boundary Commission agreement of 1925.
+This time period saw intense cross community conflict/violence which took place intermittently and mostly in Belfast. (see The Troubles in Ulster (1920–1922)) This self-governing entity within the United Kingdom was confirmed in its status under the terms of the Anglo-Irish Treaty of 1921, and in its borders by the Boundary Commission agreement of 1925.
 Southern Ireland became first the Irish Free State in 1922 and then in 1949 a Republic.